uabrc/uabrc.github.io/docs/account_management/uab_user.md

-# UAB User Instructions
+# UAB Researcher Instructions

-These instructions are for users at UAB to request their own accounts on Cheaha using the Open OnDemand web portal.
+These instructions are for researchers at UAB to request their own accounts on Cheaha using the Open OnDemand web portal.

 Navigate to <https://rc.uab.edu>, authenticate with your UAB credentials, and if you do not have a Cheaha account, you will see the page shown below: